spockbots/city/docs-source/source/edu/disclaimer.rst

     an error during the reading of an unknown type, programs will no longer work -- we must write a special light sensor function that ignors this error and instead return a previous value

+    .. note:: We need a software solution in EV3 GUI and python so sensor blackouts can be avoided or we need better educational material that explains this issue.

 Program Loading Time: